'Tidal Wave': Hundreds Of Coast Guard Families Show Up To Pop-Up Boston Food Pantry

 "If the loan becomes in default, it becomes income by IRS rules," he explains.
 "And then there's also a 10 percent penalty associated with taking it out because it was part of a retirement fund, and so that's money that I would never see again."

-Trahan nods, and scribbles notes.
-It's her very first constituent meeting since she was elected, and tells them she's learned a lot that she'll take back to Washington.
+Trahan nods and scribbles notes.
+It's her very first constituent meeting since she was elected, and she tells them she's learned a lot that she'll take back to Washington.
 The loan dilemma alone, she says, was "a lightbulb."

 She promises to help however possible, legislatively or individually.
 "If there are people who are falling on hardship, please have them call our office," she says.
 "Certainly there are things that we can do to be helpful to kind of ward off the collectors.
 We'd like to do that.
 This is not your burden alone and we want to be helpful."

 Trahan calls it "sinful" that people are being asked to work for no pay.
-And while President Trump says he can relate the hardship workers are enduring, after listening to the furloughed workers' stories, Trahan retorts, "anybody that can relate, wouldn't let this happen."
+And while President Trump says he can relate to the hardship workers are enduring, after listening to the furloughed workers' stories, Trahan retorts, "Anybody that can relate, wouldn't let this happen."